Thank you for being such a champ during this challenging time.

 I never regretted our decision to have just one child—we've got a wonderful life with you, and I wouldn't change it.
 But now I'm wondering if it's okay for you to go without interacting in-person with other children for so long.

 Experts have reassured us that you'll be fine.
 Children are naturally social, yes, but they are also naturally adaptable, too.
-And while there are no long-term scientific studies focusing on singleton kids in extended isolation from their peers, many studies have proven over and over again that only children are just as capable of handling big changes as kids with siblings.
+And while there are no long-term scientific studies (yet) focusing on singleton kids in extended isolation from their peers, research has proven over and over again that only children are just as capable of handling big changes as kids with siblings.

 Other experts point out that in some ways, only children may actually benefit in this situation—with fewer kids to compete with for parental attention, their emotional needs might be met that much faster.
 And still other experts note that every summer when school lets out, many kids take a three-month break from their socially-intense schedules in favor of hanging out mostly with their parents, and everybody makes out just fine.